finos/open-source-readiness/docs/bok/Activities/Level-3/Culture.md

 - clear paths to contribution
 - HR understands OSS skills (GGI)

-## Starting an ISPO
+## Sustainability

-OPtional activity?
+## Inner Source

+_Is inner source just a function of the OSPO_
-- trying to change the internal culture of the company to be more like Open Source.
+_Trying to change the internal culture of the company to be more like Open Source._
+- Is Inner Source an easier "sell"?
+Can you get inner source projects off the ground easier?
+If projects are started as Inner Source, you are at least starting to use the tools and practices of open source in your organisation.
+- Inner Source code is more "sustainable".
+- I.S. at least gets people working on more projects.
+- I.S. vs Open Source Personal Development.

+IS/OS as a "continuum" (of licenses.

 Improve collaboration across the organization Establish communication channels across the organization